Thank you for subscribing to our newsletter.

 Maximum investment for most personal accounts is £500,000.
 Maximum investment in Junior Saver accounts will depend on the terms of each account.
-Maximum investment for organisations is £500,000.
+Maximum investment for organisations depends on the terms of each account.

 We understand that this will be a difficult time for you and we try to make the process as easy as possible.
 Please inform us in writing of the death and send us a certified copy of the death certificate.
 Depending on the balance in the account, we may also need a Grant of Probate and a copy of the Will.
 We will contact you to let you know what you need to provide to us.

 If you hold a joint account with the deceased person, the account will revert to your sole name.
 If you are the beneficiary of the deceased person’s money we will require you to provide identification ie: Valid Passport or Valid Photocard driving licence.